 INSTRUCTIONS

 - Add the activated charcoal, bentonite clay, and gelatin to a glass bowl.
-It is important to use glass and/or wood when dealing with clay, be sure to stay away from metal or stainless steel.
+It is important to use glass or wood when dealing with clay.
+Be sure to stay away from metal or stainless steel.

-- Boil the water and carefully pour it on top of the dry ingredients.
+- Bring the water to a boil and carefully pour it on top of the dry ingredients.

-- Using a wooden spoon, bamboo skewer, or wooden popsicle stick, stir the ingredients together.
-You want the mixture to become a paste.
+- Use a wooden spoon, bamboo skewer, or wooden popsicle stick to stir the ingredients together.
+It should become a paste.

 - If using essential oils, add them in now.
 Stir to combine.